Susan Greene has been a professional copywriter for over twenty years. Consistent client praise. Steady referrals. A portfolio that speaks for itself.

 • Twenty years, consistent praise.
 Still waiting to be exposed.

 The financial consequence: These credentials accumulate while confidence diminishes.
 The result?
 Freelancers with these qualifications consistently undercharge by 30-50% of their actual market value—not because they lack skills, but because imposter syndrome convinces them they're lucky to get work at all.
+Even your best clients can make you feel like a fraud.

 Sarah's transformation: From apologetic to authoritative